ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 ## Buttons

-Buttons are one of the core ways we get input from a user, and is one of the most basic ways a user can interact with any computer based system.
+Buttons are one of the core ways to get input from a user, and is one of the most basic ways a user can interact with any computer based system.

-### How do we use a button?
+### How do you use a button?

 Similar to LEDs, to use a button you first need to:
 1. Initialize it: